hyrtx/NORTH/README.md

 1. **Revenue Reports**
     - What was the **total revenue in 1997?**
     - What was the **monthly revenue growth** in 1997, and what was the **YTD (Year-To-Date) calculation?**
-    - What was the **top 10 best-selling products** in terms of quantity and sales value?
+    - What was the **top 10 best-selling products** in terms of sales value?
 2. **Customer Segmentation**
     - What is the **total amount each customer has paid** so far?
     - How can we **segment customers into 5 groups** based on the total amount paid?